A.T. Mine G.S. Mark II: Design

+The mine was effective against vehicles and capable of taking off the track of tanks up to medium tank size.

 The mines main charge was relatively small and the mine appears to have been withdrawn by the end of the war, being replaced by the larger Mk 5 mine.
 The mine was used in large numbers at the 1942 Second Battle of El Alamein.